CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

-## CAST Imaging tools CLI
+## CAST Imaging Console tools CLI

 ### Objectives

-The purpose of the CAST Imaging Tools CLI is to provide methods to start Application analysis without needing to interact directly with the CAST Imaging UI, by leveraging its REST API.
+The purpose of the CAST Imaging Console Tools CLI is to provide methods to start Application analysis without needing to interact directly with the CAST Imaging Console UI, by leveraging its REST API.

 The CLI can onboard new applications, scan the application and run application deep-analysis.